Teach your dog to surf: Beginner surf dog training tips and video lessons you can do at home!

 "What type of surfboard to use, and introducing your dog to the board"

-The best surfboard for doggie surfers is a foam board, so we can grip it.
+The best surfboard for surf dogs is a foam board, so we can grip it.
 Costco sells Wavestorms for $99, or you can find a used foam board, like an INT on Craigslist.
 Smaller dogs usually get 6 foot boards, and larger dogs go for 8 footers.

 If you don't have a surfboard, but still want to work on these training tips, you can use other things, such as a towel, a piece of plywood, a boogie board, a rug, a beach mat... or anything that would be representative of being "on" something.
 Plywood would probably work the best as you can have it cut to the approximate size of a surfboard.
 You would want to add carpet to it though so the dog could grip it.